Our top picks for where to buy, sell and trade crypto.

 Yield is the annual return that a liquidity provider can receive for lending cryptocurrency assets.
 This is often written as a percentage, either as annual percentage rate (APR) or annual percentage yield (APY).
 As the AMM calculates rates using supply and demand, unlike traditional financial investments, yields can vary daily.

 Yield farming refers to the process where liquidity providers move liquidity between high-yield pools to take advantage of these dynamic changes in yield.
 Obtaining the optimum yield could involve moving to a different liquidity pool on the same platform or changing platforms altogether.

 Many DeFi protocols mint liquidity provider tokens when a user deposits cryptocurrencies into a liquidity pool.
 For example, if a user deposits ETH into the borrowing and lending protocol Compound, they would receive cETH tokens in return.
 The token represents the user's stake in the liquidity pool and ensures custody of the deposit remains with the user.

 DeFi protocols are experimental works in progress.
 Funds deposited into DeFi protocols in general can be at risk of smart contract vulnerabilities, malicious developers and hacks.
 DeFi Protocols are generally governed by token holders through a DAO (decentralised autonomous organisation).

 Yield farming strategies

 Yield farming can be simple with a liquidity provider lending cryptocurrency assets to one platform.
 On the other hand, investors can utilise complex strategies to increase returns.
-This involves moving cryptocurrency assets between liquidity pools to catch the best interest rates.
+This involves moving cryptocurrency assets between liquidity pools to catch the best rates.